 Invited Lectures at Recent National & International Meetings:

 Dr Anstee's primary research interest is the study of genetic modifiers of progressive liver disease.
-His translational research has extended from the bench to the bedside with particular focus on the pathogenesis and treatment of Non-Alcoholic Fatty Liver Disease (NAFLD/NASH), modifiers of Hepatic Fibrosis progression and identification of genetic factors that promote Alcohol Addiction.
+His translational research has extended from the bench to the bedside with particular focus on the pathogenesis and treatment of Non-Alcoholic Fatty Liver Disease (NAFLD/NASH), gentic and epigenetic modifiers of Hepatic Fibrosis progression and identification of genetic factors that promote Alcohol Addiction.
 He co-ordinates the €6 million European Union Horizon 2020 funded EPoS: Elucidating Pathways of Steatohepatitis consortium (EPoS) and was a member of the preceeding European Union FP7 funded Fatty Liver: Inhibition of Progression (FLIP) consortium.
 Through these and other projects he has established ongoing fruitful collaborations with scientific partners based at several UK and international liver units.

 Dr Anstee's scientific research has employed gene-driven and phenotype‐driven ethyl-nitrosourea (ENU) mutagenesis screens and more traditional targeted genetic modification techniques to generate and study models of complex genetic disease traits including alcohol addiction, non-alcoholic steatohepatitis, drug induced liver injury (paracetamol toxicity and antibiotic related idiosyncratic drug reactions) and liver fibrosis.
 He has a long-standing research collaboration with investigators at the MRC Mammalian Genetics Unit, MRC Harwell and leads the Genetics of Liver Disease (UK-GoLD) network.